 If the system has an UEFI (Unified Extensible Firmware Interface) based BIOS, one would want to backup the EFI partition first.
 To do so, copy the /boot/efi/EFI/ folder to a safe location.
 If the BIOS update either adjusts or removes it, one may restore it to its intended location, for example, via live environment.

-Acer Aspire One AOA110 or AOA150 netbook
+For either the Acer Aspire One AOA110 Netbook or Acer Aspire One AOA150 Netbook please see here.

 One may reinstall OS X for a firmware update following Apple's instructions here.